Cyclogyro

 vehicle includes a fuselage, a power unit, an energy system, a

-characterized in that: the power unit is composed of a cycloidal
+mainly characterized in that: the power unit is composed of a

-propeller structure and a propeller structure, and the two
+cycloidal propeller structure and a propeller structure, and the

-The large elliptical frame can make 360-degree free rotation
+frame.
+The large elliptical frame can make 360-degree free

-shafts.
-The energy system is made up of hydrogen fuel cells.
-The
+rotation shafts.
+The energy system is made up of hydrogen fuel

-bracket systems include light metal rods, bracket retraction and
+cells.
+The bracket systems include light metal rods, bracket

-release devices, as well as elastic rubber balls.
-The elastic
+retraction and release devices, as well as elastic rubber balls.

-rubber balls play a shock attenuation role during aerial vehicle
+The elastic rubber balls play a shock attenuation role during

-the small elliptical frame.
-The novel aerial vehicle provided in
+are retracted into the small elliptical frame.
+The novel aerial

 Novel aircraft